rosuae/Hunter-Fusion/README.md

 ## To do:

 - More enemies + Bosses
-- Animation class to implement animations based on actions
+- Ability to change player look
+- Option to change the game volume
 - PowerUps + Ammo and Health Drops
-- More types of ammo
-- Option to change the game volume
-- Ability to change player look

 ## Known Bugs:

-- Player can run out of ammo.
-Drops system will be implemented
 - Player can get stuck in tiles while performing actions like shooting while jumping

 ## Tema 2